 Element of the Environment Alternative 1: (No Action) Alternative 2 Alternative 3 Preferred Alternative maintenance. demand on facilities there would be increased need for land acquisition as well as additional staffing and maintenance.
 Silverdale sub-area Recreation facilities and outdoor amenities that are within relatively dense portions of the sub-area, such as the Clear Creek Trail, Old Mill Park (the waterfront), Anna Smith Children's Park, Silverdale Rotary Gateway Park (skate park), and Island Lake Park would experience increased use, but to a lower degree than under the other alternatives.
 The Clear Creek park and open space land would meet some of the increased need if developed.
 There would be approximately twice the demand for parks and recreational facilities as under Alternative 1.
 Existing facilities would be more heavily used than under Alternative 1.
 Greatest demand and greatest increases in use, with population approximately five times that expected under Alternative 1 and twice that under Alternative 2.
 However, localized impacts on facilities outside downtown Silverdale could be less than under Alternative 2 due to less concentrated population.
 There would be nearly twice the demand for parks and recreational facilities as under Alternative 1.
 Existing facilities would be more heavily used than under Alternative 1.
-Mitigation measures ures such as existing or proposed pol al Mitigation Measures are proposed: icies, and in addition to Applicable Reg ulations and Commitments such as LOS standards could be reassess sed and lowered if funding constraints prohibit further acquisition or developm ent of facilities. ally developed parkland in or near urbar Is for team practices and games, and p apply for state and federal grants, crea istricts, and establishing a foundation o Impacts on park and recreation land and facilities would be mitigated to the degree that each alternative provides the parks and facilities projected by LOS requirements through additional projects identified in the Park Plan.
-The level of impact fees could be recalculated to account for new LOS s standards. implementing the proposed Mixed Uspace to be provided by the developer. e zone or other upzones under Alternat ives 2 and 3 or the Preferred
+Mitigation measures In addition to Incorporated Plan Features such as existing or proposed policies, and in addition to Applicable Regulations and Commitments such as adopted codes, the following Potential Mitigation Measures are proposed: LOS standards could be reassessed and lowered if funding constraints prohibit further acquisition or development of facilities. • The County could consider allowing public use of undeveloped or partially developed parkland in or near urban areas.
+For instance, sites could be used with unimproved parking areas one to two open play areas or fields for team practices and games, and portable restroom facilities.
+Other funding sources discussed in the Park Plan include continuing to apply for state and federal grants, creating partnerships with other County departments, cities, nonprofit organizations, park districts, and school districts, and establishing a foundation or creating a countywide park district.
+Impacts on park and recreation land and facilities would be mitigated to the degree that each alternative provides the parks and facilities projected by LOS requirements through additional projects identified in the Park Plan.
+The level of impact fees could be recalculated to account for new LOS standards. implementing the proposed Mixed Us ace to be provided by the developer. e zone or other upzones under Alternat ives 2 and 3 or the Preferred

-Element of the Environment Alternative 1: (No Action) Alternative 2 Alternative 3 Preferred Alternative User fees could be initiated or increased at specific County parks and recreation facilities.
+Element of the Environment Alternative 1: (No Action) Alternative 2 Alternative 3 Preferred Alternative User fees could be initiated or increase sed at specific County parks and re ecreation facilities.
 Regular review of UGA boundaries and buildable land capacity in conformance with GMA requirements could help reduce the potential for future parkland to become difficult to acquire due to scarcity.
 The County could consider joint use of facilities for parks and recreation purposes such as school athletic fields and playgrounds.
-Significant unavoidable adverse impacts unavoidable facilities, and programs.
-However the impacts on facilities are not expected to be adverse, since the County establishes an LOS and p Neighborhoods surrounding existing, ne acquiring parks will rise with the increas ence more activity in the form of vehic cles and pedestrians.
+Significant unavoidable adverse impacts With the increase in population and urba facilities, and programs.
+However the ir facility plans to provide services and me npacts on facilities are not expecte Neighborhoods surrounding existing, ne acquiring parks will rise with the increas ence more activity in the form of vehic cles and pedestrians.
 Costs for

-1 For the purposes of this analysis, the current inventory includes undeveloped land, funded acquisitions, and acquisitions anticipated to occur by 2012 and shown in the draft-CFP (Appendix A of Volume I), as confirmed by the County's Director of Administrative Services and the County Administrator.
+1For the purposes of this analysis, the current inventory includes undeveloped land, funded acquisitions, and acquisitions anticipated to occur by 2012 and shown in the draft-CFP (Appendix A of Volume I), as confirmed by the County's Director of Administrative Services and the County Administrator.